Roswell Homes for Sale - Roswell, GA

 Roswell was founded in 1836 by Roswell King and today is Georgia's sixth-largest city and located in Fulton County.
 Roswell is bordered on the south by the Chattahoochee River and the city of Sandy Springs and to the north by Alpharetta.
 Real Estate offerings in Roswell are diverse.
 Roswell has some of Atlanta's best golf and country clubs like Horseshoe Bend and Willow Springs, numerous swim/tennis neighborhoods, first-time homebuyer subdivisions, and townhomes can be found at excellent values for the Metro Atlanta area.
 Because Georgia 400 splits Roswell in half geographically real estate is slightly different on the east side versus the west side of Georgia 400 and the Downtown Historic District is a fantastic place to spend an evening and different from either the east or west.

 The Historic Roswell center has over 200 unique restaurants, shops, parks, galleries, and things to do for people of all ages.
-Recurring events like Alive in Roswell, a free monthly festival on the third Thursday evening of each month from April to October brings out large crowds and includes live music, food trucks kids games, and booths from local businesses.
+Recurring events like Alive in Roswell, a free monthly festival on the third Thursday evening of each month from April to October bring out large crowds and include live music, food trucks kids' games, and booths from local businesses.
 Roswell hosts other events like a farmers market, the Riverside Sound Concert Series as well.
 More information about Downtown Historic Roswell.

 Roswell Parks and Recreation